Saidat23/devops.pbl/Git Project.md

   Throughout the implementation, you will learn how to efficiently initialize a repository and make commits.
 Work with branches, collaboration, remote repositories, tagging, track changes, highlighting the significance of Git and also emphasizeing the best practices for maintaining a clean commit history, optimizing workflows and troubleshooting common issues.[^2]
 ## INITIALIZING A GIT REPOSITORY
   You have to install Git on your computer before initializing the Git repository.
 Select your desired operating system when you want to install your Git.
 It could be a windows, Mac or Linux operating system.
 To initialize the Git repository, open your prefered terminal on your computer which could  be Git bash, Visual studio, Mac terminal etc. On the terminal, create your working folder or directory using the mkdir command eg (mkdir Devops).
+Change into your working directory using the command (cd Devops) then run the "git init" command while you are in the Devops directory.
+## MAKING YOUR FIRST COMMIT